python/devguide/triaging.rst

 Generating Special Links in a Comment
 -------------------------------------
-Comment abbreviation can automatically generate a link to various web pages.
+Using the following abbreviations in a comment will automatically generate a link to relevant web pages.

 +-------------------------------------------------------------+-------------------------------------------------------+
 | Comment abbreviation                                        | Description                                           |